Y1fanHE/kdps-arm/README.md

 <div id="top"></div>

-# PushGP with Adaptive Replacement Mutation and Knowledge
+# Knowledge-Driven Program Synthesis - Adaptive Replace Mutation

 Code and data repository for the paper titled as "Incorporating Sub-programs as Knowledge in Program Synthesis by PushGP and Adaptive Replacement Mutation"